My Experience at All Yoga Teacher Training in Bali

 The YTT schedule is intense but the training process with the twice daily asana practices, daily teaching practice and repetition and homework makes it possible for everyone to learn, pass and succeed as long as they have an open mind, positive attitude and the discipline and motivation to practice everyday.

-Yoga teacher training is just the start and what you will learn on a YTTC is so much more that just a certificate to teach yoga!
+Yoga teacher training is just the start.
+What you will learn on a YTTC is so much more that just a certificate to teach yoga and it’s so worthwhile doing yoga teacher training, even if you don’t want to teach.
 200 hours is just the beginning and All Yoga encourages us to carry on learning and practicing as there’s still so much more to learn.

 Now I’m even a bit of an Ashtanga convert.
 After the training I can do the majority of full primary series with ease now – thanks All Yoga!